Raising of school leaving age: England and Wales

 The current school leaving age in England is set at 16, with an additional provision requiring persons (aged 16-17), to either be in full-time (or part-time) work, or enrolled in college, or another form of post-16 education.

 In Wales, the current school leaving age is set at 16, without additional provisions.

 The school leaving age in the UK, particularly in England and Wales, has been raised numerous times.
 The first act to introduce and enforce compulsory attendance was the Elementary Education Act 1870 (33 & 34 Vict. c.
 75), with school boards set up to ensure children attended school, although exemptions were made for illness and travelling distance.
-Since then, the age has been raised several times, most notably to 15 through the Education Act 1944 and to 16 in 1972, along with the addition of so called "ROSLA Buildings" built as part of a school expansion scheme to cope with the extra number of students and Middle schools, the latter serving the 8-12 or 9-13 age ranges, though many have since been abolished.
+Since then, the age has been raised several times, most notably to 15 through the Education Act 1944 and to 16 by the Raising of the School Leaving Age Order 1972 (SI 1972/444), along with the addition of so called "ROSLA Buildings" built as part of a school expansion scheme to cope with the extra number of students and Middle schools, the latter serving the 8-12 or 9-13 age ranges, though many have since been abolished.

 In England, the additional provisions requiring those aged above 16, to either be working, in a job or as an apprentice, or enrolled in further post-16 education, such as a college, took effect in-part from September 2014, and in-full from September 2015.
 These changes (made under the Education and Skills Act 2008) do not apply to Wales, or any other UK nation.

 Scotland

-In Scotland, the leaving age was raised to 16 in 1972 with John D. Pollock, then a member of the Educational Institute of Scotland, commenting in 1973 that the age raise led to "increased violence and delinquency in schools".
-However, in a special inquiry by the Evening Times the following year, it was found that the majority of students said leaving the age had been a success, as ambitions had been raised in their final year, leading to a greater number going in to meaningful employment or apprenticeships rather than unskilled labour.
+In Scotland, the leaving age was raised to 16 by the Raising of the School Leaving Age (Scotland) Regulations 1972 (SI 1972/59).
+John D. Pollock, then a member of the Educational Institute of Scotland, commented in 1973 that the age raise led to "increased violence and delinquency in schools".
+However, in a special inquiry by the Evening Times the following year, it was found that the majority of students said raising the age had been a success, as ambitions had been raised in their final year, leading to a greater number going in to meaningful employment or apprenticeships rather than unskilled labour.
 In contrast, school teachers had a different view, particularly due to the increased workload and number of students they now had to accommodate.
 In one instance, a headteacher visited a class of 16 year olds to find them playing cards "or just kicking their heels with boredom".
 Other reports suggested the leaving age raise was a "cheat" for many young people, as expectations had been built up without being able to "supply the goods", often leading children to be "fobbed off with diverting".

 Northern Ireland

-In Northern Ireland, the school leaving age is 16.
+In Northern Ireland, the school leaving age was raised from 16 to 17 for some children by the School Age Act (Northern Ireland) 2022 (c.
+21 (N.I.)).